ANG3L0/notes-bloggo/docs/travel journal/dallas_2024.md

 This is a 3-day weekend trip traveling to Dallas to visit a good friend of mine while Serena's out on a business trip.
 July 26-28.

 Note: This is written retroactive.
+So I am probably forgetting some stuff, like breakfasts.

 ## Friday